 One of my favorite stories from days as a journalist was when I interviewed the CEO of a company who was facing allegations of stock manipulation in advance of an acquisition by a much larger international company.
 It was clear from the onset of our interview; the CEO was a Talker.
 After almost an hour of platitudes and listening to his self-proclaimed success, he took me into his confidence and told me “off the record of course”, how I could make a lot of money.
 “You should short the stock in the company,” he said.
 “The proposed acquisition had fallen apart and a public announcement will be made in a couple of days.”

 On the way to the elevator, I ask one follow-up question…”Is everything you told me today true?”

 I suspect the insider trading would have been discovered by the securities commission sooner or later, but that day standing in the elevator foyer, the CEO should have known when to stop talking.

-To learn more about your personality type and pitfalls to avoid during media interviews, sign up for our Media Training Workshop in Vancouver on June 20, 21, 2017.
+To learn more about your personality type and pitfalls to avoid during media interviews, contact us about our Media Training Workshop